rngchan/sun-moon-rng/README.md

 `89ca1ff8 8f0d53fa 7e68dffd 061d7401`

 This represents your RNG seed back when you started this whole Magikarp breeding process thing.
-But since you refused a total of 127 eggs to calculate your seed, this means that your current seed is 127 states ahead of the one you found.
+But since you refused a total of 127 eggs to calculate your seed, and we are using the Everstone to calculate it, this means that your current seed is 124 states ahead of the one you found (rejecting 127 eggs advances your seed 127 times, and the Everstone is the 3rd RNG roll, so your current seed will be 3 behind that last one).
 Do not fret, this is where the first script in this project will aid you.

 In the same directory as the scripts, create a file named `seed.txt` and copy/paste the seed you got from the tool above in it, and then run the script `update_seed.py`.
 The script will update the file you wrote with your actual current seed.